tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     {"id":51231236,"category":{"id":4,"name":"testexecution"},"name":"fluffernutter","photoUrls":["string"],"tags":[{"id":0,"name":"string"}],"status":"available"}
     ```

+    Check to see that your pet's name was returned.

     {: .tip}
     Feel free to run this same request a few times more.
 REST APIs are \"idempotent,\" which means that running the same request more than once won't end up duplicating the results (you just create one pet here, not multiple pets).
 Todd Fredrich explains idempotency by [comparing it to a pregnant cow](http://www.restapitutorial.com/lessons/idempotency.html).
 Let's say you bring over a bull to get a cow pregnant.
 Even if the bull and cow mate multiple times, the result will be just one pregnancy, not a pregnancy for each mating session.